wmde/wikibase-release-pipeline/development/docs/releasing.md

 WBS and each image are versioned independently according to the [WBS version policy](../../docs/versions.md), and all follow the [Semantic Versioning](https://semver.org/spec/v2.0.0.html) standard.

-The `wbs-dev update-versions` command uses [Conventional Commits](./conventional-commits.md) to determine the next release version and generate changelog entries.
+The `wbs-dev update-versions` command uses the repository's [versioning and commit policy](./versioning-and-commits.md) to determine the next release version and generate changelog entries.

 ## Release workflow